 The oldest female Josephine was born in 2004 (wild caught by the University of Oslo for behavioural research).
 Josephine's daughter Shimmer was born in the park in 2009.

-Our oldest male Frost was born in 2009 in Sweden and came to us in 2015.
+Our male Frost was born in 2009 in Sweden and came to us in 2015.

-Josephine has given birth to another three lynx in 2015.
-One male named Miniature-Frost (as he looks just like his father) and two females called Little Brown and Little Grey.
+Josephine has given birth to another two lynx in 2015, two females called Little Brown and Little Grey.

 Lynx (Lynx lynx) is the only wild cat animal in Norway.
 The species lives mainly in forest areas in many parts of Norway, and the densest populations are in central and eastern Norway.